derektypist/tic-tac-toe/README.md

 As a user, my game will reset as soon as it is over so I can play again.

 As a user, I can choose whether I want to play as X or O.

+## Features

+Enable play against the computer or with another human player.

 ## Credits